 Summer Work Experience Plus: Effectiveness of Adding a Guided Job Search Component to a Traditional Summer Work Experience on Future Employment Outcomes for Youth

 Many studies have found that high school work experience is predictive of obtaining employment later in life for youth with disabilities, including youth with B/VI.
 Unfortunately, youth with B/VI are less likely to obtain work experience while in high school and are less likely to be employed after leaving high school compared to the general youth population and youth with other types of disabilities.
-Perhaps because numerous youth are not obtaining early work experiences, many VR and private agencies currently facilitate short work experiences for these youth.
-However, NRTC research indicates that sponsored work experiences are not associated with later employment for this population and that it is more beneficial for youth to find jobs on their own.
+Perhaps because youth often do not obtain early paid work experiences, many VR and private agencies currently facilitate short work experiences for these youth.
+Our research indicates that these sponsored work experiences are not associated with later employment for this population and that it is more beneficial for youth to find jobs on their own.